ComNets-Bremen/Python-Course/README.md

 Python-Class repository
 =======================

-In this repository, we offer the material for a Python programming class
+In this repository, we offer the material for a Python programming class.
+The idea is to offer an example-driven course.
+The interested student should go through the examples given in the [examples](examples) directory of this repository.

 Authors
 -------